 Allen carries No. 19 Wisconsin to 35-28 win over Nebraska

-MADISON, Wis.
-(AP) — Braelon Allen rushed for 228 yards and three touchdowns – including a tiebreaking 53-yarder with 3:50 remaining – to help No. 19 Wisconsin outlast Nebraska 35-28 for its seventh consecutive victory Saturday.
+MADISON, Wis.- Braelon Allen rushed for 228 yards and three touchdowns – including a tiebreaking 53-yarder with 3:50 remaining – to help No. 19 Wisconsin outlast Nebraska 35-28 for its seventh consecutive victory Saturday.

 Nebraska drove to Wisconsin’s 11-yard line in the final minute but ended up losing the ball on downs at the 21.
 Faion Hicks broke up Adrian Martinez’s fourth-down pass to Zavier Betts with four seconds left.